junxit/us-congress-bills-116/derived/amendments.md

 ### 15 U.S.C. § 278s

-> in subparagraph (E), by striking “Secretary” and inserting “agency head”; and
+> in the matter preceding clause (i), by striking “Secretary” and inserting “agency head”; and

 | | |
 |---|---|